 When news of Joyce’s death reached the ears of her daughter, Karin, the latter seemed utterly devastated.
 However, neither the victim’s daughter nor other acquaintances had any idea why someone would want to harm Joyce in such a horrible manner.
 Unfortunately, the initial investigation proved quite challenging with a lack of leads and witnesses.
 Despite detectives trying their best to canvass the area where the body was discovered and sitting down for several interviews, they could not hone in on a suspect and found themselves back on square one.

-Interestingly, the police seemed to receive a breakthrough when Karin handed them a letter from her boyfriend, Dennis Coleman, where he called her his dream girl and claimed that he would “do the deed.”
+Interestingly, the police seemed to receive a breakthrough when Karin handed them a letter from her boyfriend, Dennis Coleman, who called her his dream girl and claimed that he would “do the deed.”
 This letter seemed suspicious enough, and detectives immediately began looking into him as a possible suspect.
 Surprisingly, once the police apprehended Dennis on August 13, 1987, and brought him in for questioning, he cracked and confessed to his role in the murder.
 However, along with his confession, he claimed that Karin coerced him into killing her mother.

 According to 19-year-old Dennis Coleman, Karin had alleged that she was psychologically abused by her mother, who reportedly claimed that a Roman Catholic archbishop was the teen’s birth father.
 Moreover, the show mentions that she alleged that her mother wanted to keep her away from Dennis and wanted her to date another violinist.
 Thus, seeing no way out, Karin apparently asked her boyfriend to take care of the problem.